 Relaxing in the hot tub

 Enough frustration.
-It’s time to relax.
-Sitting in the hot tub for half an hour, I remembered that Kevin had made several videos of the Hot Springs High School football team back when he was working at that school.
+Time to relax.
+Sitting in the hot tub for thirty minutes, I remembered Kevin had made several videos of the Hot Springs High School football team back when he was working at that school.
 Out of the hot tub, dressed, and café au lait in hand, I set out to find the file where I stored those videos.
 Kevin had used my Nikon D7100 to film the game, and I knew the files were in my Pictures folder.
 Windows Explorer showed me all the .mov files on my hard drive, and I copied them to the video folder that Rush recognized.
 It worked.
 Rush saw the files, allowed me to created a one-hour video out of four videos Kevin had made.
 Great, I can’t use my webcam, but I can set up my Nikon on a tripod and make my video that way.
 I will figure this out!

 So what are today’s “Of the Day” posts?
 Nothing went wrong here.